UNDERWATER SOUND PROPAGATION

-In the oceans salinity, S, is about 35ppt, and so the sound speed formula reduces to a function of temperature and depth.
+Typical ocean salinity, \(S\), is fairly constant at 35 ppt and so the sound speed formula reduces to a function of temperature and depth.

-From Eqn 1 it can be seen that the sound speed is strongly dependant on the water temperature T. Solar radiation warms the surface of the ocean, wave action tends to mix the hot surface layer with the cooler lower layers generating a surface layer of fairly uniform temperature.
-In temperate and tropical waters this isothermal surface layer may extend from 20m to 200m deep.
+From Eqn 1 it can be seen that the sound speed is strongly dependant on the water temperature \(T\).
+Solar radiation warms the surface of the ocean, wave action tends to mix the warm surface water generating a surface layer of fairly uniform temperature.
+In temperate and tropical waters this isothermal surface layer may extend from 20 m to 200 m deep.
 The water temperature below this layer rapidly drops away.
-This region of falling temperature is called a negative thermocline.
+Such a region of falling temperature is called a negative thermocline.

-The ocean depths, where little or no sunlight penetrates is of uniform temperature, only 1 or 2°C above freezing.
-In these isothermal regions, the sound speed, C, increases with depth due to the pressure.
-The rate of increase is 0.016 m/sec/m.
+The ocean depths, where little or no sunlight penetrates is of uniform temperature, varying only 1 or 2°C over thounsands of meters of depth.
+In these isothermal regions the sound speed, \(C\), is largly detirmined by the pressure which increases uniformly with depth.
+The rate of increase is 0.016 m/sec per metre of depth.

 Fig1

-The isothermal layer extends down to 60m.
+In Fig 1 the isothermal layer extends down about 75m.
 The temperature in this layer is 17°C.

-Fig 2 shows the corresponding sound speed profile.
-At the sea surface the sound speed is about 1512 m/sec while at 60m the sound speed has risen to about 1513 m/sec due to the increased depth.
-The sound speed then rapidly falls for the lower temperature, deeper layers.
+Fig 1b shows the corresponding sound speed profile.
+In the isothermal layer the sound speed is about 1512 m/sec while below 100m the sound speed has fallen to below 1500 m/sec due to the decreased temperature.
+The sound speed then rapidly falls with the lower temperature, until the deeper layers where the pressure dominates and the sound speed increases again.

-In colder waters with less solar radiation results in small or no isothermal surface layer.
-The temperature continuously declines with depth from the surface.
+In higher latitude, colder waters less solar radiation results in a small isothermal surface layer or none at all.
+A typical cold water profile is shown in Fig 2a.
+The temperature continuously declines with depth.

-The sound profile of Fig 4 is typical of high latitudes where heating from solar radiation is not so significant.
-This marked differences in acoustic conditions in different locales indicate that sonar conditions in one area may not be applicable to another area or season.
+The corresponding sound profile, shown in Fig 2b is typical of high latitudes.
+The marked differences in acoustic conditions in different locations indicate that sonar conditions in one area may not be applicable to another area or season.

 Knowledge of the temperature profile and hence the sound speed profile, enables the prediction of sound transmission paths.
 Such information serves as input to the tactical environment in which submarine and surface navies operate.

-Figure 3.
+Figure 2a.
 Bathy with no isothermal surface layer.

-Figure 4.
-Sound speed profile corresponding to the bathythermograph of Fig 3.
+Figure 2b.
+Sound speed profile corresponding to the bathythermograph of Fig 2a.

-Ships employ Expendable Bathythermographs (XBT) to measure the water temperature as a function of depth.
+Ships employ eXpendable BathyThermographs (XBT) to measure the water temperature as a function of depth.
 These probes sink at a known rate.
-The temperature measurements are sent back to the ship's receiver via a fine copper cable unreeling from the probe and are logged or displayed (on an appropriate scale) as sound speed versus depth.
+The temperature measurements are sent back to the ship's receiver via a fine copper wire unreeling from the probe and are logged or displayed (on an appropriate scale) as sound speed versus depth.

 Submarines use a similar device, the SSXBT, which is ejected from the dived submarine, floats to the surface and then sinks at a known rate.